frnsys/speculating_futures/readme.md

 10 weeks

 - Week 1: What do we have to look forward to?
 A whirlwind tour of the imagined and present dystopia
+    - to start: what is utopia? how would you define it?
     - readings:
         - Brave New World, Aldous Huxley
         - climate change, racial and gender inequality, wealth disparity